Demands of the Klimacamp Augsburg

 2. Energy transition of Augsburg

-- Augsburg free of coal-based power until 2023
+• Augsburg free of coal-based power until 2023

 The Stadtwerke Augsburg (swa) are the city-owned communal utilities company that is responsible for electricity, water, heating and public transport.
 Parts of their portfolio is coal-based and they own shares in fossil gas companies.
 We demand a phase-out of coal-based power from the city including the city-owned companies like the swa.

-❌ While there have been some improvements, the Stadtwerke still sell coal-based electricity to its business customers.
-The carbon emissions per kWh on their business energy tariff far exceed the national average. - Fast extension of solar and wind power
+While there have been some improvements, the Stadtwerke still sell coal-based electricity to its business customers.
+The carbon emissions per kWh on their business energy tariff far exceed the national average.

 The city should extend its efforts to generate solar and wind energy within the city limits.

-❌ There have been a few efforts by the city, but they are still in an early stage.
+There have been a few efforts by the city, but they are still in an early stage.
 For example it is working on compulsary installation of solar systems on the roofs of development areas.
-Efforts to install wind turbines within the city limits are stalling. - Positioning against the continued dependence on coal
+Efforts to install wind turbines within the city limits are stalling.
+One major factor is the German military Bundeswehr, which puts height limitations for wind power plants over wast parts of the region.

 The city has to take a stance against the federal law from 3rd July 2020, which prolonges the phase-out of coal in Germany until 2038.

-❌ Criticism by city officials on the law has been tame.
+Criticism by city officials on the law has been tame.

 3. Mobility transition